ccmelvin/pos-coffee-shop/.amazonq/rules/01-code-style.md

 # Code Style and Architecture Rules

 ## Project Structure
-- Keep related components, hooks, and utilities in their respective directories
+- Related components, hooks, and utilities MUST be kept in their respective directories
-- Use feature-based organization for complex features
+- Complex features SHOULD use feature-based organization
-- Place reusable UI components in the `components/ui` directory
+- Reusable UI components MUST be placed in the `components/ui` directory
-- Place page-specific components in their respective page directories
+- Page-specific components MUST be placed in their respective page directories

 ## TypeScript
-- Always define proper interfaces for data structures
+- Proper interfaces for data structures MUST be defined
-- Use TypeScript's strict mode
+- TypeScript's strict mode MUST be used
-- Avoid using `any` type when possible
+- The `any` type SHOULD NOT be used unless absolutely necessary
-- Export types that are used across multiple files
+- Types that are used across multiple files MUST be exported

 ## React Best Practices
-- Use functional components with hooks
+- Functional components with hooks MUST be used
-- Keep components focused on a single responsibility
+- Components MUST be focused on a single responsibility
-- Extract reusable logic into custom hooks
+- Reusable logic SHOULD be extracted into custom hooks
-- Use context for state that needs to be accessed by many components
+- Context MUST be used for state that needs to be accessed by many components
-- Prefer controlled components over uncontrolled ones
+- Controlled components SHOULD be preferred over uncontrolled ones

 ## Naming Conventions
-- Use PascalCase for React components and their files
+- React components and their files MUST use PascalCase
-- Use camelCase for variables, functions, and non-component files
+- Variables, functions, and non-component files MUST use camelCase
-- Use kebab-case for CSS class names
+- CSS class names MUST use kebab-case
-- Use descriptive names that reflect the purpose
+- Names MUST be descriptive and reflect the purpose

 ## Imports
-- Group imports in the following order:
+- Imports MUST be grouped in the following order:
   1. React and Next.js imports
   2. Third-party libraries
   3. Project components and utilities
   4. Styles
-- Use absolute imports with `@/` prefix for project files
+- Absolute imports with `@/` prefix MUST be used for project files